preethik14/Pulmonary-Assessment-in-Health-Informatics-using-Deep-Learning/README.md

 # Pulmonary-Assessment-in-Health-Informatics-using-Deep-Learning
 ## LuCoNet: Respiratory Sound and Disease Classification

 LuCoNet is a deep learning model for classifying respiratory sounds into disease categories and sound labels using the **ICBHI 2017 Respiratory Sound Database**.
-This project aims to support research and applications in respiratory disease diagnosis using auscultation sound recordings.
+This project aims to support research and applications in respiratory disease diagnosis using auscultated lung sound recordings.

 ---